-Background information, Shannon is a nine-year-old Grade 4 student. description of severe She was diagnosed at age 2 in June 2006, with ocular disabling condition(s) albinism and nystagmus (involuntary movement of the eyes) by Dr. Lee, ophthalmologist.
-Visual acuity was recorded at that time as 6/60 in each eye.
-This is consistent with the definition of legal blindness.
-Shannon is of above average intelligence.
-An updated functional assessment in March 2014 by Kate Sloan, vision consultant, includes programming recommendations.
-Current Consultation services for the visually impaired are supports/services in provided on a bi-monthly basis. place Shannon is provided with braille and tactile modifications, preferred seating and the use of assistive technology that includes magnification devices.
-Shannon receives orientation and mobility instruction bi-monthly from a qualified orientation and mobility instructor.
-Shannon is supported by a full-time teacher assistant whose primary responsibilities include: ensuring that all visual materials presented within the classroom environment are available to Shannon in an alternate format providing one-to-one assistance in the follow-up of braille instruction, including Nemeth code providing follow-up and support for orientation and mobility needs providing support in the use of assistive technology.
-Individualized Program Shannon's IPP was developed in consultation with her Plan learning team, which includes Shannon, her mother, teacher, vision consultant, orientation and mobility specialist, and teacher assistant.
-The goals of her educational program reflect her needs for the development of specialized skills, including braille, orientation and mobility, and the use of assistive technology.
-Shannon's program goals also reflect the need for her to learn skills in the areas of personal grooming and care, social interaction and recreation.
-Shannon's primary medium for reading is braille, because of fatigue factors associated with print reading.
+- Shannon is a 10-year-old Grade 5 student. - She was diagnosed at age 2 in June 2008, with ocular albinism and nystagmus (involuntary movement of the eyes) by Dr. Lee, Ophthalmologist. - Visual acuity was recorded at that time as 6/60 in each eye.
+This is consistent with the definition of legal blindness. - Shannon is of above average intelligence. - An updated functional assessment in March 2015 by Kate Sloan, Vision Consultant, includes programming recommendations.

+- Consultation services for the visually impaired are provided on a bi-monthly basis. - Shannon is provided with braille and tactile modifications, preferred seating and the use of assistive technology that includes magnification devices. - Shannon receives orientation and mobility instruction bi-monthly from a qualified orientation and mobility instructor. - Shannon is supported by a full-time teacher assistant whose primary responsibilities include: - ensuring that all visual materials presented within the classroom environment are available to Shannon in an alternate format; - providing one-to-one assistance in the follow-up of braille instruction, including Nemeth code; - providing follow-up and support for orientation and mobility needs; and - providing support in the use of assistive technology.

+- Shannon's ISP was developed in consultation with her learning team, which includes Shannon, her mother, teacher, vision consultant, orientation and mobility specialist, and teacher assistant. - The goals of her educational program reflect her needs for the development of specialized skills, including braille, orientation and mobility, and the use of assistive technology. - Shannon's program goals also reflect the need for her to learn skills in the areas of personal grooming and care, social interaction and recreation. - Shannon's primary medium for reading is braille, because of fatigue factors associated with print reading.